What is Naproxen and what is it used for?

 Can you drink alcohol with naproxen?

-Taking naproxen and alcohol is generally regarded as safe (if you’re not drinking more than the recommended alcohol intake per week), but, alcohol and naproxen both can irritate the stomach lining so increases the risk of stomach ulcers and bleeding.
+Taking naproxen and alcohol is generally regarded as safe (as long as you’re not drinking more than the recommended alcohol intake per week – 14 units), but, alcohol and naproxen both can irritate the stomach lining so increases the risk of stomach ulcers and bleeding.
 Naproxen takes about 12-17 hours to leave your system.
 So to be safe, you can wait out this time before drinking alcohol8.

 Can naproxen make you constipated?